gremo/react-directus/README.md

 Computes the URL of the given resource `asset`, rendering it using the `render` prop:

 - `asset`: the asset representing the resource (`string` or `object` with an `id` property)
+- `render`: a function (which receives an object with the `url` property and all propertys provided to `DirectusImage`) that provides the component to render

+- `presetKey`: the key of the [Storage Asset Preset](https://docs.directus.io/user-guide/cloud/project-settings.html#files-thumbnails), a shortcut for the below parameters

+> **Note**: the following parameters are ignored if `presetKey` is provided

 - `fit`: fit of the thumbnail while always preserving the aspect ratio, can be any of the following options: `cover`, `contain`, `inside` or `outside`
 - `height`: height of the thumbnail in pixels
 - `width`: width of the thumbnail in pixels